 An LLP must be set up by a minimum of two members, and although they are tax neutral entities, there are certain compliance requirements, including submitting annually financial statements to the UK Companies House and Partnership Tax return to the HMRC (Her Majesty Revenue & Customs).

-All in all, a UK LLP is a flexible structure that benefits from being incorporated in a reputable jurisdiction and international financial and trade centre, while being a potentially tax-free entity.
-UK LLPs are powerful vehicles commonly used to provide international professional services, conduct international trade, e-commerce, Amazon FBA and as a payment processing subsidiary.
+All in all, a UK LLP is a flexible structure that benefits from being incorporated in a reputable jurisdiction and international financial and trade center, while being a potentially tax-free entity.
+UK LLPs are powerful vehicles commonly used to provide international professional services, conduct international trading, e-commerce, Amazon FBA and as a payment processing subsidiary.

 Country code – GB